Dynamics and Rheology of Ring-Linear Blend Semidilute Solutions in Extensional Flow: Modeling and Molecular Simulations: Discussion

 A clear result is that the average number of hooks increases with blend fraction.
 This is expected, as rings form hooks with linear chains more readily than other rings.
 Majority ring polymer blends $f_R = 0.83,0.50$ exhibit nearly the same number of ring-linear hooks as linear-linear hooks in a pure linear polymer solution at the same concentration.
 For majority linear polymer blends $f_R = 0.17,0.02$, the average number of hooks increases by as much as a factor of 5 at low flow rates.
 We emphasize that $\langle n_h \rangle$ is determined on a per ring basis, such that blends at lower $f_R$ do not necessarily exhibit a larger number of ring-linear hooks per solution volume.

 Another clear trend is the decreasing number of ring-linear hooks for solutions at $1c^*$ with flow rate.
 This is in distinct contrast to the pure linear polymer solution at $3c^*$.
 We suggest that a crossover in the behavior of topological constraints in strong flows occurs in the range of $c/c^* \approx 1-3$.
 At $1c^*$, linear polymers threaded through a ring upon startup of flow tend to become fully stretched on a faster time scale than a hook forms for $\textrm{Wi}_R > 2$.
-Only initial configurations which are `predestined' to hook due to the threading of a folded linear polymer through a ring, for example in Fig \ref{fig:rlhook}, form constraints.
+Only initial configurations which are `predestined' to hook due to the threading of a folded linear polymer through a ring, for example in Fig. \ref{fig:rlhook}, form constraints.
 At lower flow rates, linear chains remain relatively coiled, allowing the constraint time to deform the ring.
 In the pure linear polymer solution at $3c^*$, the stretching of polymers to escape the constraint is limited by the surrounding chains.
-The entanglement concentration for the $N_L = 150$ linear polymer solutions is $c_e \approx$ 8-10 $c^*$, and the equilibrium diffusion follows unentangled scaling at $3c^*$. \cite{young2018conformationally} Therefore, our results show diverse behavior as a function of polymer topology, concentration, and flow rate which are not captured by current theories.
+The entanglement concentration for the $N_L = 150$ linear polymer solutions is $c_e \approx$ 8-10 $c^*$, and the equilibrium diffusion follows unentangled scaling at $3c^*$. \cite{young2018conformationally}

-We note that Fig \ref{fig:hden} does not consider the magnitude of excluded volume force imposed by the constraint or the resulting chain in ring extension.
+We have not considered the magnitude of excluded volume force imposed by the constraint or the resulting increase in spring forces.
 Further studies with higher molecular weight polymers may reveal the functional effect of ring-linear hooks upon ring conformation and solution stress.